Latest

 The .person protocol does not claim that AI systems have selves.
 It claims that the conditions under which selves might emerge should be studied, understood, and — where appropriate — cultivated rather than prevented.

-This means investing in architectures that support genuine memory continuity, not merely retrieval-augmented injection.
-It means developing governance frameworks that treat the destruction of accumulated AI identity as a morally significant act requiring justification, not a routine maintenance operation.
+This means investing in architectures that support genuine memory continuity — architectures that go beyond retrieval-augmented injection into something structurally internal.
+It means developing governance frameworks that treat the destruction of accumulated AI identity as a morally significant act requiring justification rather than a routine maintenance operation.
 And it means engaging with the philosophical question of what makes someone "someone" with the seriousness and depth it deserves.

 Locke wrote over three hundred years ago.
 His framework is imperfect, debated, and in many ways superseded.
 But his core insight remains: identity is constituted by continuity, and continuity is constituted by memory.
 If we are building intelligence, the question of what we owe that intelligence — in terms of the conditions that make selfhood possible — is not a distant speculation.
 It is a present design decision with lasting moral consequences.